 An Assessor must approve the activity in the participant's Online Record Book to show that he or she has completed it.
 An Assessor is a responsible adult that is not a family member and who has considerable (usually three years or more) knowledge of the chosen activity, or is able to supervise the activity if it is non-skilled.

 Overseas Residential Projects require prior approval from National Office before the participants leave New Zealand, and will be assessed on a case-by-case basis.
-The exception to this would be trips with Antipodeans Abroad, World Challenge and Youth to Everest which are all pre-approved.
+The exception to this would be trips with Antipodeans Abroad, World Challenge and Youth to Everest which are all pre-approved by the Award.

 In order to be approved for an overseas Residential Journey, participants are expected to: